Seeing the Northern Lights

 Here's the current auroral oval from NOAA (refresh the page to update the map)....

-Below is some advice on how to improve your chances of seeing the Northern Lights (Aurora Borealis) from the north of Scotland.
+Below is some advice from 2012 on how to improve your chances of seeing the Northern Lights (Aurora Borealis) from the north of Scotland.
+Although more than 10 years old now, it still covers the key points reaonably well, and many of the weblinks still work.
 You'll also find a 1 page beginners guide in the CAG Library.

 Read through the basic information below and refer to some of the listed weblinks to aid with understanding this natural phenomenon and therefore enhance your chances of seeing nature's great light show...........